ssfsx17/sky-islands/core.md

 ## Personal Items

 You start with any personal items which help explain all of the above.
 They do not enhance stats or skills, they merely serve as possible ways in which you express those.

-## Combat Gear

-You start with **Item Level** 1 combat gear for all of your starting skills.
-For example, if you chose both One-Handed Melee Weapons and One-Handed Ranged Weapons as starting skills, then you will start with one of each of those types of weapons at Item Level 1.

 ## Power Levels